 Fighting the Stigma

-From the outset of this public health crisis, many public officials in Congress and the White House have repeatedly used racist labeling of COVID-19 and perpetuated stigmatizing falsehoods that disparage many in our communities.
+From the outset of this public health crisis, many public officials in Congress and the previous administration repeatedly used racist labeling of COVID-19 and perpetuated stigmatizing falsehoods that disparage many in our communities.
 These ignorant and hateful comments are unacceptable, and I have unequivocally condemned them for promoting discrimination and violence in place of unity and facts.

 According to the CDC, stigma and discrimination can occur when people associate an infectious disease like COVID-19 with a specific population or nationality, even though not everyone in that population or from that region has the disease and members of particular groups are at no greater risk of contracting it.